umairda/forex/README.md

 -green/red outlines highlight best/worst performing currency against a single pair

 /#/readandstore
--Daily OHLC data is pulled from Sierra Chart files located in "c:\sierrachart\data\*.dly" and stored in MongoDB "forex" database, under the "ohlcs" collections
+-Daily OHLC data is pulled from Sierra Chart files and stored in MongoDB "forex" database, under the "ohlcs" collections -Sierra Chart data files are included in (repository root)\sierrachart\data, the data file path can be specified in routes\dataFilesPath.js
--Sierra Chart data files are included in (repository root)\sierrachart\data -Shows earliest ohlc data date in file (green) and most recent ohlc data date in file (red) -Can retrieve most recent data by clicking on each pair
+-Shows earliest ohlc data date in file (green) and most recent ohlc data date in file (red) -Can retrieve most recent data by clicking on each pair